MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/using-the-mfpf-sdk/direct-update/index.md

 > For more information, see the "Configuring and customizing direct update" user documentation topic. -->

 ## Direct Update authenticity
-Disabled by default, Direct Update authenticity prevents a 3rd-party attacker from altering the web resources that are transmitted from the MobileFirst Server (or from a content delivery network (CDN)) to the client application.
+Disabled by default, Direct Update authenticity prevents a 3rd-party attacker from altering the web resources that are transmitted from the MobileFirst Server (or from a Content Delivery Network (CDN)) to the client application.

 **To enable Direct Update authenticity:**
 Using a preferred tool, extract the public key from the MobileFirst Server keystore and convert it to base64.